- Digital Solutions

 – The use of narrow implants (NP and UNP implants) in the posterior region is contraindicated.

-– Adin dental implants have not been evaluated for safety, compatibility, heating or migration in MR environment.
+– Adin Dental Implant Systems have not been evaluated for safety, compatibility, heating or migration in MR environment.

 – The label “Rx Only” refers to the following caution text: “Federal (USA) law restricts the sale of this device to, or on the order of, a licensed physician or dentist”.